leanderp/leanderp/README.md

 ## Hi  👋

 Hello my name is Leander Perez and I like to consider myself a Backend Developer and SEO, I work with the technology that fits the business model.
-I am proficient in .NET (C#), Python, C++, Go and Javascript programming languages.
+I am proficient in .NET (C#), Python, Go and Javascript programming languages.
 Solid knowledge in SQL database management (MySql and SQL Server).
 I have worked as a web developer, data analyst and SEO consultant (Onpage and Offpage).

 ## Hola  👋